myphysicslab/myphysicslab/src/docs/Customizing.md

 These short-names are implemented by defining a set of regular expression replacements which are applied to the Terminal input string.

+The `vars` command in Terminal shows the set of available variables, most of which are short-names.

 The regular expressions for short-names are defined in two places:

 + [Terminal.stdRegex](myphysicslab.lab.util.Terminal.html#Terminal.stdRegex) defines a